 Have you taken a vacation this year?
 A good relaxing getaway is such a great way to have fun doing some of the things you may not normally get to do, to reconnect with the family, and not worry about the outside world for awhile.
 Maybe you even got to see the world’s biggest ball of yarn while you were there.

 But what happens when you get back?
 Are you rested and refreshed, ready to get back to the working world, or does that worry in the back of your subconscious kick in and start saying “My God, how much do we owe for that trip we just took?”

-Maybe you took a really nice vacation at an upscale resort, or a smaller and cheaper one close to home since times are tight.
+Maybe you went to an upscale resort, or a smaller and cheaper one close to home if times are tight.
 But if you’re like most people, you put most or all of that wonderful vacation on a credit card and now its payback time.
-When you use credit to take a vacation it can have a huge effect on your finances even for years to come.
-A holiday can really become expensive even if it wasn’t that expensive to begin with (more on that later).
+When you use credit to pay for your trip it can have a huge effect on your finances, sometimes for years to come.
+A holiday can become very expensive even if it wasn’t that expensive to begin with (more on that later).

-Here’s a good way to pay cash for your vacation every year:
+Here’s a good way to pay cash for your family getaway every year:

-- First, decide how much you want to spend for next year’s vacation including gas or airfare, food, lodging, activities, etc.
+- First, decide how much you want to spend for next year’s trip including gas or airfare, food, lodging, activities, etc.

 - Next, divide that number by 12 and begin putting a monthly installment into a bank account.

 - When it comes time to book the vacation you will have money in the bank to pay for it.
 You take the remaining cash with you to cover food, expenses, etc.